 I restore antique clocks.
-I am looking for a brass cleaner other than Brasso [linked by editor to product info at Amazon] to use.
+I am looking for a brass cleaner other than Brasso [affil. link to product info on Amazon] to use.
 Anybody out there know of a cleaner that works better/easier than Brasso?August Wageman

 - Monroe, North Carolina

 We have a product that should do the job.
 Visit our website for details or send me an e-mail.Bill Coffie

 Were you successful in finding something better than BRASSO?
 If so, would be interested in learning what and how well it worked.

 - Norwalk, Connecticut, USA

 You can use ammonia(25%)/citric acid mixture(5o gm citric acid/1 lit water+ammonia to pH 9)!Goran Budija

 A friend of mine recommended a product called Flitz [affil. link to product info on Amazon].
 I used it to clean brass trim on some furniture and it worked great.Julie Smith

 There are plenty of polishes that are better in some way than Brasso, but it is a highly reputable product and, as such, there is nothing that is "better" unless you specify in what way.
 It's like asking for a better vehicle than a Prius or a better beverage than Beefeater gin :-)